 For all of your transport needs in Guatemala, the only website that you can book shuttles, buses, tours and Spanish classes is GuateGo.

-The starting point for backpacking Guatemala in 2 weeks
+The starting point for Your 2 weeks in Guatemala

 Depending on where you are coming from you can either start in Flores or Guatemala City.
 If coming from Belize or East Mexico you will start in Flores anywhere else start in Guatemala City and head straight to Lake Atitlan.